-Recommendations
+Further Recommendations

 - It would be beneficial to use one easily applied measure or comparable measures of vegetation density.
 Currently there are three different measures of vegetation density in use: leaf area index, basal area, and canopy density.
 Another measure used is taking canopy pictures with a fish-eye lens. - 2.
-Characterize stream hydrographs in the FRB's sub-basins with environmental tracers to understand GW sources and ages. - 3.
-Classify FRB upland meadows to understand their genesis and original functions in order to test the hypothesis of possible implications of land use impacts on the water balance.
+Characterize stream hydrographs in the FRB's sub-basins with environmental tracers to understand GW sources and ages.
+This may lead to a more practical characterization of the streamflow hydrograph than the rather artificial and vague distinction between 'baseflow' and 'subsurface stormflow'. - 3.
+Classify FRB upland meadows to understand their genesis and original functions in order to help test the hypothesis of possible implications of land use impacts on the water balance. - 4.
+Characterize the distribution of GW recharge across topographic elevation ranges and other hydrologic characteristics (aspect, etc.).
+This could become an important tool to help prioritize forest thinning areas.
+Recently developed environmental tracer methods applied to GW recharge estimation are also promising for this objective.